vkotek/lunchscraper/README.md

 ## Notes
 - When running for the first time, one must create an empty subscribers.json file otherwise app fails. >> Fix this in code so that it autocreats the file.
 - Email verification might not actually work now, need to add button to verify email to verification template.
+- Verification email being sent from web app is in old template.